m5stack/m5-docs/docs/en/unit/neoflash.md

 This is a example that takes real-time time from the network and displays it on NEOFLASH.
 Show real time when someone is shaking before NEOFLASH, otherwise the time "disappears".

-*If you want the complete code, please click [here](https://github.com/m5stack/M5-ProductExampleCodes/tree/master/Unit/NEOPIXEL/Arduino)。*
+*To get complete code, please click [here](https://github.com/m5stack/M5-ProductExampleCodes/tree/master/Unit/NEOPIXEL/Arduino)。*

 <img src="assets/img/product_pics/unit/unit_example/NEOFLASH/example_unit_neoflash_01.png">